 It is ununderstood why Gutenberg has this functionality because nobody is going to shift the paragraphs in a blog up and down in every post.
 It is a feature that users don’t like.
 In fact, it is impacting the user experience.

 5. Some options are missing

-When you hover down the earlier WordPress editor, you will find a number of options that allow you to change the layout of post.
+When you hover down the earlier WordPress editor, you will find a number of options that allow you to change the layout of the post.
 Many bloggers use such features to make their blog posts unique and look different.
 But Gutenberg has completely removed those options.

 6. Accidental insertion of blocks

-When you want to add a new line to the existing paragraph, you generally go to the end of paragraph and click there.
-But problem with Gutenberg is that it creates a new block for you whenever go and click at the end of paragraph.
+When you want to add a new line to the existing paragraph, you generally go to the end of the paragraph and click there.
+But the problem with Gutenberg is that it creates a new block for you whenever go and click at the end of the paragraph.
 Then you will have to trash that block.

 There is a very thin space between creating a new block and placing the cursor, which makes it really difficult for you to get what you are clicking for.

 After choosing web hosting options, people install WordPress on their site.
 But the new editor is a little difficult for new users.

 No doubt, the developers behind WordPress have given their best to build Gutenberg editor but certain things are not right with it.
 The aim of the new editor is to improve user experience, accelerate the publishing experience, and make things easier for users and developers.
 However, the above issues with Gutenberg show that WordPress needs to fix them in the coming release or people will choose to stick with the previous editor only.

 What issues you are facing with the Gutenberg editor?